On Expressivity of Height in Neural Networks

-\begin{proof} Without loss of generality, a one-hidden-layer network with all neurons intra-linked is mathematically formulated as the following:
+\begin{proof} Without loss of generality, a one-hidden-layer, one-neuron-wide, and $H$-neuron-tall 3D network $\mathcal{N}_{1,1,H}$ is mathematically formulated as the following:

-To prove that the bound $\prod_{i=1}^{k}\left(\frac{(w_i+1)w_{i}}{2}+1\right)$ is tight for a one-hidden-layer network, the key is to make each $\tilde{f}^{(j)}$ produce $j$ new breakpoints and have $j$ non-zero pieces that share a point with $y=0$.
+To prove that the bound $\prod_{h=1}^{H}\left(\frac{(H+1)H}{2}+1\right)$ is tight for a one-hidden-layer network, the key is to make each $\tilde{f}^{(j)}$ produce $j$ new breakpoints and have $j$ non-zero pieces that share a point with $y=0$.
 We use mathematical induction to derive our construction.
-Figure \ref{fig:n_links_construction} schematically illustrates our construction idea.
+Figure \ref{fig:n_links_construction} schematically illustrates the key idea in our construction.

 First, let $\tilde{f}^{(1)}=\sigma(x+1)$ and $\tilde{f}^{(2)}=\sigma(0.5\times(x+2)-\tilde{f}^{(1)})$.
 Note that $\tilde{f}^{(1)}$ has $1$ non-zero piece that shares a point with $y=0$, and $\tilde{f}^{(2)}$ has $2$ non-zero pieces that share a common point with $y=0$.